 It is tough to put a price on healthy and nutritious foods that your children will willingly eat and even look forward to eating.
 This fun option will feel like more of a treat to your children while you feel good about them eating it.
-The price is not bad for a pack of 12 that will provide quick, limitless, mess-free options for your little ones.
+The price is not bad for a pack of 12 that will provide quick, limitless, mess-free probiotic yogurts for your little ones.

 made with whole milk and a touch of cream for a richer taste

 120 calories, 8 grams of sugar and 10 grams of protein per 44 oz cup (100/4/11 in plain)